Line segment: Directed line segment

 When a line segment is given an orientation (direction) it is called a directed line segment or oriented line segment.
 It suggests a translation or displacement (perhaps caused by a force).
 The magnitude and direction are indicative of a potential change.
 Extending a directed line segment semi-infinitely produces a directed half-line and infinitely in both directions produces a directed line.
 This suggestion has been absorbed into mathematical physics through the concept of a Euclidean vector.
 The collection of all directed line segments is usually reduced by making equipollent any pair having the same length and orientation.
 This application of an equivalence relation was introduced by Giusto Bellavitis in 1835.

 Generalizations

 Analogous to straight line segments above, one can also define arcs as segments of a curve.

 In one-dimensional space, a ball is a line segment.

 An oriented plane segment or bivector generalizes the directed line segment.

 Beyond Euclidean geometry, geodesic segments play the role of line segments.

 A line segment is a one-dimensional simplex; a two-dimensional simplex is a triangle.

+A line segment is a one-dimensional hypercube; a two-dimensional hypercube is a square.